|

 But the truth of the matter is this.

-who are close to him, were going to the electric chair for a crime that they did
+those who are close to him, were going to the electric chair for a crime that

-was actually being incarcerated, and was later to be executed for a crime that
+his loved ones was actually being incarcerated, and was later to be executed for

 No way!

-Dennis would kick up a real stink about it for
+Dennis would kick up a real stink about it.
+And he would

 And so what Dennis is really saying is that, in practice, he is resigned to